giacomo1215/JavaSSTV/README.md

 # JavaSSTV Documentation

 ## 1. Project Overview
 JavaSSTV is a Java-based library and application for encoding images into SSTV (Slow Scan Television) audio signals.
 SSTV is a method used primarily by amateur radio operators to transmit and receive static images via radio.
-This implementation focuses on converting images into audio signals that can be transmitted over radio frequencies using the `Scottie DX` protocol
+This implementation focuses on converting images into audio signals that can be transmitted over radio frequencies using the `Scottie DX` protocol.
+I'm doing this purely to practice my own skillset in applied scenarios, this is by no means "the correct way" to go about it I think.

 ## 2. Core Components